Ocelot-Dev/Sustainable-Resources-Mod/README.md

 Sustainable-Resources-Mod
 =========================

-Makes resources like coal and lava sustainable.
+Makes resources like coal and lava sstainable.